tectaktix/tectaktix/README.md

 # <a href="https://www.linkedin.com/in/michele-miller-6a82011b7/">Michele Miller</a> TecTakTix Portfolio 🔐

-Meet an IT professional focused on solving the challenges today’s organizations face in threat detection, risk mitigation, and operational resilience.
+Introducing an IT professional focused on solving the challenges today’s organizations face in threat detection, risk mitigation, and operational resilience.
 We bring a hands-on, solutions-first approach to every project — each one designed to address real-world security concerns head-on.
 Whether it's automating patch management, identifying vulnerabilities before attackers do, or streamlining SOC workflows, this portfolio is built for decision-makers seeking talent that delivers measurable impact.

 ## ⚠️ Vulnerability & Risk Management Assessments